FStarLang/FStar/doc/book/under_the_hood/uth_smt.rst

      else n * factorial (n - 1)

-First, we have, as before an uninterpreted function symbol on ``Term`` and an assumption about its typing.
+First, we have, as before, an uninterpreted function symbol on ``Term`` and an assumption about its typing.

 .. code-block:: smt2